LasseurCoralie/TheBigBlog/README.md

 Intégration des autres pages du site

-Liaison à une BDD MySQL

 ...

-*Integration of other pages of the website - Link with a MySQL DB*
+*Integration of other pages of the website*